Family and domestic violence support

 The plan may include:

-Safe Work Australia has information for employers on their responsibilities to staff safety in the workplace, including working from home when there are risks of family and domestic violence.
+Safe Work Australia has information for employers on their responsibilities for staff safety in the workplace and how to manage risks of family and domestic violence.

 The Australian Human Rights Commission has a workplace guide on domestic violence safety planning.